DIPlib/diplib/src/documentation/workplan.md

 -   Color support.
 More color spaces could be added in time.

--   The Fourier transform (based on the code out of OpenCV, much faster than the code in the old *DIPlib*).
+-   The Fourier transform: built-in code is based on the code out of OpenCV, much faster than the version in the old *DIPlib*; optionally uses [*FFTW*](http://www.fftw.org) instead (which is GPL).

 -   Histograms, including multi-dimensional histograms constructed from tensor images.